OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ## Creating a deployable file

 The Anypoint Studio software contains a version of Maven built into the product.
 This means you can create a deployable artifact in Anypoint Studio itself.
-Alternatively, you can use Maven from a build server (or the command-line) to produce the deployable file.
+Alternatively, you can use Maven from a build server (or the command line) to produce the deployable file.

 ### Anypoint Studio